Reese McGuire Preview, Player Props: Red Sox vs. Orioles

-Saturday, Reese McGuire and the Boston Red Sox face the Baltimore Orioles and Kyle Gibson, with the first pitch at 7:15 PM ET.
+On Sunday, Reese McGuire (.300 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 3:05 PM ET.

-In his last action (on September 23 against the White Sox) he went 1-for-3.

 Sportsbook Promo Codes